 Vermont’s Security Breach Notice Act requires businesses and state agencies to notify the Attorney General and consumers in the event a business or state agency suffers a “security breach.”
 A security breach is defined as the “unauthorized acquisition or a reasonable belief of an unauthorized acquisition of electronic data that compromises the security, confidentiality, or integrity of personal information maintained by the [business or state agency].”

 Notice to Consumers: The notification to consumers must be sent as soon as possible and without unreasonable delay, and no later than 45 days after discovery or notice of the breach.
 Depending on the size of the breach, the notice must be individual in a specific form or through mass media.
+The form for submitting the Consumer Notice can be found here.

 Information on what to do in the event of a security breach is available in the Vermont Attorney General’s Security Breach Notification Guidance.